bibhutianand/medical-prescription-extractor/README.md

 # medical-prescription-extractor
 Pipeline to extract structured data from handwritten medical prescriptions using a multimodal LLM.
-# Medical Prescription Extractor
+# 🧠 Medical Prescription Extractor

-This project builds a multimodal LLM pipeline (using Donut or Pix2Struct) to extract structured information from scanned handwritten medical prescriptions.
+A pipeline that uses a multimodal large language model (Donut) to extract structured data from scanned handwritten medical prescriptions.

-## 🔧 Tech Stack
+---

-- Python
+## 📌 Objective

-- HuggingFace Transformers
+To extract key fields like patient name, date, doctor info, medicines, dosage, frequency, and instructions from handwritten prescriptions using open-source multimodal LLMs.

-- Donut or Pix2Struct
+---

-- PyTorch / TensorFlow
+## 📊 Dataset

-## 📁 Folder Structure
+- **Name:** Medical Prescription Images Dataset

-- `model/`: Model pipeline code
+- **Description:** Scanned images of handwritten medical prescriptions
-- `utils/`: Preprocessing utilities
+- **Sample Image Used:** `prescription_01.jpg`

-- `data/`: Sample input images
+---

-- `outputs/`: Generated structured outputs
+## 🔍 Model & Pipeline

-- `evaluation/`: Evaluation metrics and scripts
+We used the `Donut` model (`naver-clova-ix/donut-base-finetuned-docvqa`) for its ability to perform document visual QA and structured extraction.

-## 🧠 Model Used
+### Steps:

-Donut (OCR-free Vision+Language model for document parsing)
+1. Load and preprocess the scanned image

-## 📊 Evaluation Strategy
+2. Use a prompt to guide Donut to extract structured data

-- Field-level accuracy
+3. Parse and store the generated JSON output

-- Manual validation
+### Folder Structure: